Debug problems with Octopus variables

 Check the variable value in the all variables tab

-2. Investigate the variables from all possible sources for the project including the project itself, library variable sets, and tenants.
+2. Investigate the variables from all possible sources for the project including the project itself, variable sets, and tenants.

 Write the variables to the deployment log